dlang/DIPs/DIPs/DIP1xxx.md

 While it is not possible in the general case to provide useful information as to what constraints have failed and why, because a constraint may have an arbitrary combination of logic, the vast majority of constraints are expressed in Conjunctive Normal Form (CNF).
 In this case it is definitely possible to provide better daignostics as to which clauses have failed.
-However the current grammer provides no way to translate particularly verbose constraints to a user not intimately familiar with the constraint.
+However the current grammar provides no way to translate particularly verbose constraints to a user not intimately familiar with the constraint.

-This DIP therefore proposes to formalise the use of CNF constraints by allowing multiple `if` constraints, the expression form with an optional message (similar to what was done with contracts in DIP1009), as well as block statements that allows the use of `static foreach` and to declare `alias`es and `enum`s to eliminate the need for recursive templates in template constrains
+This DIP therefore proposes to formalise the use of CNF constraints by allowing multiple `if` constraints, the expression form with an optional message (similar to what was done with contracts in DIP1009), as well as block statements that allows the use of `static foreach` and to declare `alias`es and `enum`s to eliminate the need for recursive templates in template constraints
 (similar to the `in` contract form prior to DIP1009).
 This will put the compiler in a much better position to provide useful diagnostics, such as indicating which clauses are not satisfied and allowing the template author to provide messages in the case of non-intuitive formulations of constraints